 Looking for great hiking near Mesa, Arizona?
 These five easy trails will take you trekking through the beautiful Sonoran Desert.

 I spent my childhood in the dry, hot desert of Mesa, Arizona.
 If you’re not from the area, you’ve probably never heard of this bedroom-community of half a million people about thirty minutes outside of Phoenix.
-While Mesa might not have much in terms of city life or a foodie scene, it makes up for it in the stunning Sonoran Desert landscape.
+While Mesa might not have much in terms of city life, it makes up for with the stunning Sonoran Desert landscape.
 The rocky terrain of nearby Usery Mountain Regional Park and the Superstition Mountains is dotted with thousands of saguaro cacti, ocotillo and palo verde trees.
 The best way to enjoy the unique scenery is to hit the hiking trails near Mesa, Arizona.

 ↡ Save on Pinterest to Read Later ↡